KubarytTournaments/KubarytCup/Regulations/Regulations_of_Kubaryt_Cup_4.md

 ## 4. Restarts

+4.1 On all mirror templates, both players have one subjective restart available on day one (111).
+In the remaining templates, each player has two subjective restarts on the first day (2 x 111) or one restart on the second day (1 x 112).

-4.1 Red is the first that has to decide if they take a restart, blue is second.
+4.2 Red is the first that has to decide if they take a restart, blue is second.
 (If blue passes turn intending to take a restart, in order to not give it away, and then red does not take restart and ends turn, blue has to write 111 in the first 5 seconds after accepting his turn.
 After that time, blue has to play the map).

-4.2 Players can take technical restarts if:
+4.3 Players can take technical restarts if:

 - The map is bugged, fe. a portal is missing*
 - There is a guard on the road that blocks the entire passage and defeating him will result in the loss of at least 70% of your army.